 Whatever you decide to offer for rewards, remember that they must never be redeemed on the day they were earned.
 This will negate the purpose of a veterinary loyalty program, and essentially turn it into a discount program instead.

 Interested in more information on how to make your loyalty program a success?
-Vet2Pet clients: Visit App Academy to check out our corresponding webinar.
-Not a Vet2Pet client?
-Visit Vet2Pet On Demand!
+Current Vet2Pet users can visit App Academy to check out our corresponding webinar.
+Not a Vet2Pet user?
+Schedule a demo with Vetsource to explore the Vet2Pet platform and other solutions for your practice.